vitalets/global-cache/README.md

 // ...

-const value = await globalCache.get('key', async () => {
+const value = await globalCache.get('cache-key', async () => {
   const value = /* ...heavy operation */
   return value;
 });
 ```

-* If `key` is not populated yet, the function will be called, and its result will be cached.
+* If `cache-key` is not populated yet, the function will be called, and its result will be cached.
-* If `key` is already populated, the cached value will be returned instantly.
+* If `cache-key` is already populated, the cached value will be returned instantly.

 > **NOTE**: The return value must be **serializable**: only plain JavaScript objects and primitive types can be used, e.g., string, boolean, number, or JSON.